 The King of Pentacles is all about power in the material realm, and my initial impression was that this is about my job.
 This card is about reaching that place where you’ve hit your stride and you have work that takes care of your body and your home and your bank account; where you have material abundance.

 That feels complicated for me right now.
-I do have my financial needs well covered at this job--well enough covered that I have serious survivor’s guilt, for having found a way to survive capitalism (for the moment), and for having the kinds of privilege that allowed me to get to that place of survival.
-But it also doesn’t really feel like security.
+I do have my financial needs well covered at this job--well enough covered that I have serious survivor’s guilt, for having found a way to survive capitalism, and for having the kinds of privilege that allowed me to get to that place of survival.
+But the job also doesn’t really feel like security.
 When I didn’t have enough money, I was scared and stressed out a lot.
 Now I have enough, sort of?
 If I keep working until I die?
 And I still feel scared and stressed out, because I might lose it, and I ALSO feel guilty for having it right now when most people are struggling to make it with so much less.

 Cristy C. Road wrote, “the King of Pentacles asks you to forgive yourself for the journey you are on.”
-I think that’s the biggest challenge here--how do you find a measure of material security in this world and have compassion the choices you had to make to get there while also being in right relationship with community and accountability?
+I think that’s the biggest challenge here--how do you find a measure of material security in this world and have compassion the choices you made to get there while also being in right relationship with community and accountability?

-So maybe these cards, which at first seemed like, your job is burning you out and you need to quit and believe that you can find another way to experience material security and also find a more grounded way to engage with your privilege and survivor’s guilt (which is 100% definitely true but also not a big revelation), is actually telling me that I need to dig into what home and security mean to me and do some prioritization of all these sticks I’ve got right now.
+At first these cards seemed to be saying, your job is burning you out and you need to quit and believe that you can find another way to experience material security and also find a more grounded way to engage with your privilege and survivor’s guilt (which is 100% definitely true but also not a big revelation), but I think they are actually telling me that I need to dig into what home and security mean to me and do some prioritization of all these sticks I’ve got right now.

 I need to find a way to hold myself first and then see what other sticks fit in my hands.
-I need to be courageous enough to face all the truths that arise as a result of that process, and creative enough to imagine new ways of being until I have the sticks I need.
+I need to be courageous enough to face all the truths that arise as a result of that process.
+And I need to be creative enough to imagine new ways of being until I have the sticks I need.